craftech-io/module-installer/modules/args-test/README.md

 # Dummy module

-This module is used solely for running automated tests against the Gruntwork Installer.
+This module is used solely for running automated tests against the Craftech Installer.